Bonhard Castle

 Bonhard Castle was an L-plan tower house, dating from the 16th century, around 1.5 mi south east of Bo'ness, in West Lothian, Scotland.
+It was demolished in 1962.

 Alternative names were Bonhard House, and Polkmyl Tower.

 History

 The castle was owned by the Cornwalls of Bonhard.
 It was subdivided into farm-servant's dwellings, and altered internally.
 After it was burned out in 1959, it was blown up in 1962.

 Structure

 The tower, which stood in a commanding position, had three storeys and a garret, with a semi-octagonal stair tower in the re-entrant angle.
 The original doorway was at the foot of the stair tower.

 There was a kitchen in the unvaulted basement, while the hall was on the first floor; there was 17th-century plasterwork on that floor.

 The site is now occupied by a new house.